8 Science-backed ways to boost testosterone

 4. Cordyceps

-Cordyceps is a medicinal mushroom that is often used in the sports realm for athletes and is used in traditional medicine to boost testosterone.
+Cordyceps is a medicinal mushroom commonly used in sports and traditional medicine to boost testosterone.

-Red light therapy has anti-stress mechanisms and is used for pain management, stimulating hair growth, improving post-workout recovery, and even boosting testosterone.
+Discovered by NASA, red light therapy shortens wound healing times and has anti-stress effects.
+It is used for pain management, hair growth stimulation, post-workout recovery, and boosting testosterone.

 6. Magnesium

-Because it has a relaxing effect, magnesium may be best supplemented in the evening.
-Several forms of magnesium include magnesium gluconate, citrate and threonate.
+Because magnesium has a relaxing effect, evening supplementation is often recommended.
+Common forms include magnesium gluconate, citrate, and threonate.

 7. Exercise